NubletZ/sa110a/Assignment/Algorithm Report/README.md

 Moving average, also known as `rolling mean` is an algorithm that commonly used with time series data to smooth random short-term variations and to highlight other components (trend, season, or cycle).
 It will calculated by averaging data of the time series within $\ k$ periods of time resulting the new smoothed data.
 There are several type of moving average including `Simple Moving Average` and `Exponential Moving Average`.
 Next I will write a hand tracking program and record the movement data.
 I write the program in python since I will use the hand tracking library provided by `CVZONE` which is available in python.
 I will use SMA and EMA algorithm to smoothing the hand movement captured by my camera in real time and do the comparation with the original data that have not been smoothed yet.

 ## Simple Moving Average (SMA)
-The simple moving average is the `unweighted mean` of the previous $\ k$ data points. $\ k$ as the sliding window is modify able.
-Increasing the $\ k$ value will improve the data smoothness but the data will become less accurate.
+The simple moving average is the `unweighted mean` of the previous k  data points. k as the sliding window is modify able.
+Increasing the k value will improve the data smoothness but the data will become less accurate.

 <img src="resource/SMA.PNG" alt="SMA formula" title="SMA formula" width="350"><br>